basvandenberg/ng-select/README.md

 </ng-select>
 ```

 And add the `SELECT_DIRECTIVES` to the list of directives.

-Within your
-component's class you can set the list of select options.
-This must be a list of
+Within your component's class you can set the list of select options.
+This must
-objects, with for each object a value (option identifier) and a label (what is
+be a list of objects, with for each object a value (option identifier) and a
-shown in the select dropdown).
+label (which the user sees in the select drop down).

 ```typescript
 export class YourComponent {